UrhoKarila/Eachine-E011/README.md

 ### Preparing the hardware:

 The quad is flashed using a ST-Link v2, included with your kit.
-The FC is fitted with a socket:
+The quad's flight controller is fitted with a socket:

 ![Picture of socket](/images/header-jumper-connections.jpg)